abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Write-a-readability-tool.md

 ```
 It will work as expected.

 However, there are instances where a terminal environment may not be available.
 In such cases, you can run it as a web server using Go's `http` package and `template` library to implement it.
-(In fact, I used `ChatGPT` to provide this demo.)
+(In fact, I used `ChatGPT` to provide this demo.
+Cost 5 minute..)

 **index.html**